 Undersea Warfare Centers

-Deputy Commander for Surface Warfare (SEA 21) is the dedicated life cycle management organization for the Navy's in-service surface ships and is responsible for managing critical modernization, maintenance, training and inactivation programs.
+Director for Surface Ship Maintenance and Modernization (SEA 21) is the dedicated life cycle management organization for the Navy's in-service surface ships and is responsible for managing critical modernization, maintenance, training and inactivation programs.
 SEA 21 provides wholeness to the Fleet by serving as the primary technical interface, ensuring surface ships are modernized with the latest technologies and remain mission relevant throughout each ship's service life.
 The organization also maintains inactive ships for future disposal, donation, or transfer, to include follow-on technical support to our partner navies.